Chris Rock: Comedic style and views

 Eddie Murphy, Sam Kinison, George Carlin, Mort Sahl, and Rodney Dangerfield.

 Comedians who have cited Rock as an influence include Dave Chappelle, Christian Finnegan, George Lopez, Kevin Hart, and Trevor Noah.

 Personal life

+Relationships

 Rock married Malaak Compton-Rock on November 23, 1996.
 Compton-Rock is the founder and executive director of StyleWorks, a non-profit, full-service hair salon that provides free services for women leaving welfare and entering the workforce.
 The couple lived in Alpine, New Jersey with their two daughters.
 In December 2014, Rock filed for divorce from Compton-Rock.
 Rock admitted to infidelity in the marriage, as well as struggling with a pornography addiction.
 The divorce was finalized on August 22, 2016.